maiserjose/active-directory-on-ubuntu/README.md

 - I ingressed on AD domain during instalation of ubuntu 22.04.
 In deed I dont know if this influence on rest of this guide in some configurations values for example.

-- Check Oficial White-paper on pdf folder writen by Canonical for more specific details
+- Check Oficial White-paper on this root folder writen by Canonical for more specific details

 - Depending your AD configuration some configs may be changed (or maybe does not work)